Citation, DOI, disclosures and article data

 Transrectal ultrasonography (TRUS) is often initially performed to detect abnormalities and to guide biopsy, usually following an abnormal PSA level or DRE.

-Ultrasound is used to direct biopsy of suspicious, hypoechoic regions, usually in the peripheral zone.
+Ultrasound is used to direct the biopsy of suspicious, hypoechoic regions, usually in the peripheral zone.
 Because of the high incidence of multifocality, systematic sextant biopsies are recommended.

 On ultrasound, prostate cancer is usually seen as a hypoechoic lesion (60-70%) in the peripheral zone of the gland but can be hyperechoic or isoechoic (30-40% of lesions).